eafunk/audiorack/README.txt

 project in the docs directory.

-Audio engines for other POSIX compliant operating systems matured in the decade since I started coding AudioRack.
+Audio engines for other POSIX compliant operating systems matured in the decades since I started coding AudioRack.
 I am now moving away from OSX, and it's proprietary CoreAudio API, to instead make use of the cross- platform jack2 audio server system.

-This project is the start of a port of the entire AudioRack system to make use of jack2, gstreamer, and hopefully be buildable on any POSIX operating system.
+This project is a port of the entire AudioRack system to make use of jack2, gstreamer, and hopefully be buildable on any POSIX operating system.
 It is a huge job, and it needs to start some where.
 That starting point is here with the arserver4, a CLI interface audio engine, automation system, and music database client.

 arserver4 is the evolution the original OS X arserver.
-Rewriten from C++ back to good old plain C, because that is my preference.
-Much of the originbal design principles from the OS X arserver are being maintained with this new version, with some new functiuonality added as it relates to extra features available in jack2, and some original functionality, such as AudioUnit effects hosting, being removed since jack handles this
+Rewriten from C++ back to plain C, because that is my preference.
+Much of the original design principles from the OS X arserver are being maintained with this new version, with some new functiuonality added as it relates to extra features available in jack2, and some original functionality, such as AudioUnit effects hosting, being removed since jack handles this